whohensee/calculator/README.md

     -uses function parseDisplayString()
         -the goal is to find the first operator and break the str around it -returns LHS, RHS, operator

+# trying to break down the logic of recursive operate
+operate(lhs, rhs, operator)
+    if lhs has an operator (regex search): lhs = operate(parseDisplayString(lhs))
+    if rhs has an operator (regex search): rhs = operate(parseDisplayString(rhs))
+    (now the switch/case tree)
+    return result

+### note on 7/8
+got around some negative problems by changing " - " to " + -".
+It is important
+to note that for the purposes of future things like multiplication, the string " - " with whitespace around it is very different than "-" without, due to how I search for operations in parseDisplayString.